 The weighted average GHG Intensity is the weighted average of the Sub-Fund's GHG Intensity (in tCO2e per Millions of sales).
 Sales represent company's annual sales.
 This ratio of GHG normalized by Sales facilitates comparison between companies of different sizes.
-The ratio is in tCO2e per Millions of sales.
 The metric allows comparing weighted average GHG Intensities of different portfolios to identify portfolios comprised of more GHG-efficient issuers in terms of the issuer's sales.
 The portfolio weights (and benchmark or universe weights) are rebased such that only issuers with GHG emissions data available are considered in the calculation.
 GHG represents a respective issuer's greenhouse gas emissions.
 To determine the GHG Intensity of a company issuer, GHG Intensity data from third party data providers will be used.
 The GHG intensity is analysed by the Investment Manager and is considered within the securities selection process in order to meet the Sub-Fund Investment objective.